satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 As mentioned, there are two main categories of actions.
 There are JavaScript actions and Docker-based actions.
 This specific action is a JavaScript action which is executed using the NodeJs runtime.
 A Docker based Action would specify a value of "docker" as the `using` property here and instead of an entry file it would point to a Dockerfile.
 [Here](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action) you can find more information about docker-based actions.

-Other things that this file also states are inputs that this action might accept (7) or outputs that it provides (not shown).
+Other things that this file also states are inputs that this action might accept (7) or outputs that it provides (does not apply for this action).
 In this case we have two inputs: `commitlintConfigFile` (8) and `helpUrl` (12).
 For each input we can specify a description (9), a default value (10) and whether or not this input is required (11).

 #### The `main` entry file
 This is where we can finally talk about some actual code.
-In the case of the `satellytes/commitlint-pr-title` action the entry file `dist/index.js` is compiled and minified TypeScript so it wouldn't be a lot of fun to look at.

-Let's take a look at the actual TypeScript [source](https://github.com/satellytes/commitlint-pr-title/blob/main/src/main.ts):
+In the case of the `satellytes/commitlint-pr-title` action the entry file `dist/index.js` is compiled and minified from TypeScript sources so it wouldn't be a lot of fun to look at.
+So instead of looking at that `main` file directly, let's take a look at [the actual TypeScript source](https://github.com/satellytes/commitlint-pr-title/blob/main/src/main.ts):

 ```ts
 import * as core from '@actions/core';
 import * as github from '@actions/github';